OSC/Open-OnDemand/README.md

     apache ALL=(ALL) NOPASSWD: /opt/ood/nginx_stage/sbin/nginx_stage
     ```

-### [Authentication] Install User Mapping Script
+### Install User Mapping Script

-If you are using the OOD recommended authentication procedure you will need to map the Apache authenticated user to the local system user.
+You will need to map the Apache authenticated user to the local system user.
 This is done with the simple tool: [ood_auth_map](https://github.com/OSC/ood_auth_map).

 1. We clone the `ood_auth_map` repo to the local disk: